For over 100 years, Holy Angels School has stood as a symbol of God’s love and care.

 Work began on an addition to the school, and the original building was updated in 1949.
 The addition was just in time to accommodate the record high enrollment of 794 students in 1958.
 During this time, kindergarten was dropped to make space for the upper grades; in 1964, the first grade was also discontinued.
 For short time the older students attended Holy Trinity to make additional room in the school.

-The Sisters of Notre Dame de Namur provided faculty for the school until 1985, and the commitment of these women is still felt in many traditions which exist at Holy Angels today.
+The Sisters of Notre Dame de Namur provided faculty for the school until 1985, and the commitment of these women is still felt in many traditions at Holy Angels today.

 The Cotterman Gymnasium and Parish Center were completed in 1988.
 Physical

 education classes, music classes, our annual fish fry, and other school and parish events keep the gym and parish center busy throughout the year.

 In 2004, a preschool program was established for 3- and 4-year-olds.
 It is a direct feeder into our primary grades and has gained a wonderful reputation throughout the Dayton area.

 Holy Angels continues its long tradition of educating students in a Catholic Christian environment.
 Every student who has passed through its doors has contributed to our rich history.